 - The jumbo floor puzzles were a favorite starting around age 2 1/2.
 [Update: the jumbo floor puzzles are still her favorite at age 4.
 She’s done 24-48 piece ones over and over until she memorizes them, so we’ll probably get a couple bigger ones soon.]

 Other ways to find new puzzles are: craigslist, library, garage sales, or swap with a friend.

 #4 – MAGNATILES

 These are a new toy for the girls – they were gifted for Emma’s birthday.
 I first saw them at a friend’s house – she had a 5 year old and twin toddlers, and said it was one of the toys they play with a LOT at every age.
-So far, that’s been true for us too.
+So far, that’s been true for us too, and our oldest is now 7.
+All the kids love them!
 And I’m not going to lie, Ben and I may or may not think they’re pretty fun.

 They lay them flat and make roads or patterns.
 Or put them all over the fridge.
 This is the set we have.

-All 3 of our kids have enjoyed playing with these from ages 9 months to 4 years old and every age in between!
-I’m a huge fan.
+All 4 of our kids have enjoyed playing with these from ages 9 months to 7 years old and every age in between!
+(Older kids that come over seem to enjoy them too…) I’m a huge fan.

 #5 – DUPLOS